Kkevsterrr/geneva_website/content/posts/usenix21-weaponizing-censors.md

 # Results

-{{< figure src="/weaponizing/amplification-patterns.svg" caption="Types of attacks we find.
+{{< figure src="/weaponizing/amplification-patterns.svg" caption="**Types of attacks we find**.
 Thick arrows denote amplification; red ones denote packets that trigger amplification. (a) Normal TCP Reflection, in which the attacker sends a single SYN packet to elicit SYN+ACKs. (b) Middlebox reflection, in which the attacker sends a packet sequence to trigger a block page or censorship response. (c) Combined destination and middlebox reflection, in which the attacker can elicit a response from both the middlebox and end destination. (d) Routing loop reflection, in which trigger packets are trapped in a routing loop. (e) Victim-sustained reflection, in which the victim's default response triggers additional packets from the middlebox or destination.
 We find that infinite amplification is caused by (d) routing loops that fail to decrement TTLs and (e) victim-sustained reflection.">}}

 Recall that we are searching for weaknesses in the TCP implementation in middleboxes, not in the TCP protocol itself.
 In addition, each middlebox has its own injection policies and block pages: this means that there is no one single amplification factor for this attack, since each middlebox we trigger will be different!